 When I book my plane tickets I usually look for the cheapest deal out there, even switching the dates of my travel if necessary to get a better price.
-But after a a recent upgrade on British Airways, recently named one of the safest airlines in the world, maybe it's about time we all look at flying Premium Economy.
+But after an upgrade on British Airways, maybe it's about time we all look at flying Premium Economy.
 Here's why:

 First of all, why everyone in the World Traveller cabin is desperate for the flight to take off so the food and beverage service can start, you get a welcome drink of sparkling wine in World Traveller Plus.